GovTechSG/adex-ug/User Guide/Projects.md

 ![Image not Available](/assets/Fig105_1.png)

-- User can create projects from project details page using **Create new project**.
+- You can create projects from project details page using **Create new project**.

 ![Image not Available](/assets/Fig105.png)